What are bonobos?

 Bonobos move quadrupedally in a special position called knuckle-walking.
 In trees, they also tend to suspend themselves from their arms to move around easier.
 And on the ground, they can walk bipedally (upright on its two feet) as well, making it the most human-like of all apes.

 They live in a fission-fusion society.
 Their communities range from 30 to 80 individuals but they separate and reunite on a regular basis.
 During the day, they break off into small groups to gather food.
 At night, they rejoin their group to make sleeping nests from branches and leaves.

 While fruit is their favorite food, they also eat leaves, flowers, seeds, bark, fungus, and honey.
 More than 113 types of plants make up their diet.
 They play an important role as seed dispersers, which is critical for forest regeneration.
 They have been documented eating invertebrates and small vertebrates.
 If they eat meat, then it is usually opportunistic versus the result of an organized hunt.

 Where do bonobos live?

-Bonobos can survive in close proximity to human communities that are willing to co-habitate with these peaceful apes.
-Recent surveys show that many areas had bonobos 20 years ago and now they have none.
-The DRC has been politically unstable for the last 10 years and has made a major impact on the bonobos decline.
+They can survive in close proximity to human communities that are willing to cohabitate with these peaceful apes.
+Recent surveys show that many areas had bonobos 20 years ago but now they have none.
+The political instability in the DRC has had a major impact on the decline of bonobos.